 On the wheel

-See your color's place in the spectrum, its sector name, and its complement — the color sitting exactly opposite.
+See your color's place on the color wheel, its sector name, and its complement — the color sitting exactly opposite.

 The science of color